Project Need

 The amount of recreation on the LPR continues to increase exponentially and with the loss of access to portions of the LPR the need to do something to sustain or continue to provide angling opportunities can no longer be postponed.

 Lastly Deer Creek State Park is planning an extensive boat ramp, parking lot, hand rail, steps, riprap and pavement of the access roads from Hwy-189 down to the river.
-We are partnering with this State Park/BOR project planned to be implemented in 2024 to meet the exponentially growing recreational needs on the LPR.
+This work was completed in 2025.
+We partnered with this State Park/BOR project planned and implemented in 2024-25 to meet the exponentially growing recreational needs on the LPR.
+We simply were unable to develop and install the information kiosk so we are resubmitting this proposal to finish this last portion of the project.

 Relation To Management Plan: